You are here

 This is a Highly Sensitive Position and a satisfactory Criminal Record Check, along with a clear Vulnerable Sector Check is required.

-Reporting to the Nurse – Manager of Home Community Care, the Home & Community Care Worker II is a member of the Home and Community Care Program team and is in frequent contact with the client and family.
-The Home and Community Care Worker II provides a key link to observe the client’s condition and any changes in their support network.
-The Home & Community Care Worker II reports any observed changes in the client’s condition to the Supervisor Home and Community Care or the Program Supervisor in the community.
+The Home & Community Care Worker II is a member of the Home & Community Care Program team and is frequent contact with the client and family.
+The Home & Community Care Worker II provides a key link to observe the client’s condition and any changes in their support network.
+The Home & Community Care Worker II reports any observed changes in the client’s condition to the Supervisor Home & Community Care or the Program Supervisor in the community.

-The Home and Community Care Worker II assists clients in activities of basic personal care, and if necessary, household management, according to an established client care plan, helping clients to maintain independence and functioning in their home environment.
+The Home & Community Care Worker assist clients in activities of basic personal care, and if necessary, household management, according to an established client care plan, helping clients to maintain independence and functioning in their home environment.